 - Preheat a saute pan over medium heat.

-- First, drain the jackfruit, and place on a tea towel.
+- Drain the jackfruit, and place on a tea towel.
 Gather up the ends of the towel, hold it over the sink, and squeeze the jackfruit VERY well to remove as much liquid as possible.

 - Cook the jackfruit for 2 to 3 minutes, stirring occasionally.
 Season with Old Bay and cook for another minute, then add juice from half a lemon.
 Stir again, and remove from heat.
 Transfer to a plate to cool.

-- In the bowl of a large food processor combine the cooled jackfruit, chickpeas, and ½ cup vegan mayonnaise.
+- In the bowl of a large food processor combine the cooled jackfruit, chickpeas, and vegan mayo.
 Pulse 5 or 6 times.
-Scrape down the sides of the bowl, and add the dulse, cayenne, and more mayonnaise, if desired (I used an entire batch of my Aquafaba Mayo).
+Scrape down the sides of the bowl, and add the dulse, cayenne, and more mayonnaise, if desired (I use the entire batch of my Aquafaba Mayo).
 Pulse to combine.

-- Taste and adjust seasonings, then add the red onion and celery.
+- Taste and adjust seasonings, then fold in the red onion and celery.
 Transfer to a lidded storage container, and refrigerate until ready to serve.

 Flavor Variations

-As far as substitutions go, you can take this basic combination of chickpeas, jackfruit, and mayo in so many different directions!
+As far as additions go, you can take this basic combination of chickpeas, jackfruit, and mayo in so many different directions!

 - Keep it tuna-esque, but add other veggies, like yellow, orange, or red bell pepper, fresh jalapeno, or shallots.